 It may seem counterintuitive as we discuss the many costs associated with having a baby, but there are a surprising number of freebies for new parents.
 Sign up for coupons and mailing lists for formula, diaper, and baby-related companies, ask nurses and pediatricians for samples, and check to see if your insurance company offers a discount or reimbursement on items like breast pumps.

 And don’t forget that people often enjoy purchasing baby gifts, so be mindful when creating your registry.
-Adding the most important items along with a few indulgences makes it easier to ensure that the baby’s actual needs are met without breaking the bank.
+Adding the most important items, like a car seat or crib, along with a few indulgences makes it easier to ensure that the baby’s actual needs are met without breaking the bank or dipping into your emergency fund.
 Wait to purchase baby gear until after potential gift-giving occasions just in case someone’s planning to do it for you.